Book 8

 A) Answer these questions:

-1. When did Tom begin to borrow his father's clothes?
+2. Why did Tom start wearing his father’s clothes?

 B) Which words in the story mean the opposite of: